10/22/2024

 speaker

-Financial monitoring and control technology orders received up .1% versus Q3 last year, 208 million Crona now.
+Financials for monitoring and control technology.
+Orders received.
+Up 10.1% versus Q, currency neutral versus Q3 last year, 208 million kroner now.
 That clearly exceeded the sales of 190 million.
-Like Sven mentioned there were some delays on deliveries or postponements on deliveries that impacted negatively at the end of the course but still .3% sales growth there.
-The EBITDA margin down somewhat to .8% gives us 30 million in EBITDA versus 37 million in Q3 last year.
-If we look here today now we can see that order intake is 626 million Crona, that's significantly more than the sales of 583.
-So we can see, anyone analyzing this can see that the order backlog has increased in the division in the quarter which bodes well for coming quarters.
-Adjusted EBITDA 97 million Crona versus 104.6 for the first nine months of last year means that the margin is now .6% versus 19.7 for the first nine months of 2023.
+Like Sven mentioned, there was some delays on deliveries that, or postponements on deliveries that impacted negatively at the end of the quarter, but still 8.3% sales growth there.
+The EBITDA margin down somewhat to 15.8% gives us 30 million in EBITDA versus 37 million in Q3 last year.
+If we look year to date, now we can see that order intake is 626 million kroner.
+That's significantly more than the sales of 583.
+So we can see, anyone analysing this can see that the order backlog has increased in the in the division in the quarter, which bodes well for coming quarters.
+Adjusted to beta, 97 million kroner versus 104.6 for the first nine months of last year means that the margin is now 16.6% versus 19.7 for the first nine months of 2023.

 speaker

-So if we coming into the outlook, we can say that demand is slightly slower but our base business is strong in digital range mean we are asserting ourselves well in the current market.
-Even if the performance of our division is largely positive there is a risk that the example current interest rate weaker economic development will impact customers investment and we have already seen that there whether that's going to continue or not that we will see.
-Of course, your political uncertainty is another one but without large order backlog and our ability increase our share of sales in industry with good structure go, we take a cautiously positive view of development in the coming quarters.
-Even if the outlook in our industry could be temporarily dampened by various external factors the long term potential remains.
-And in a world we've grown inside into damage that poor air does to people near man with our leading position in industrial air filtration has a key role to play and a good potential for continued growth.
-So it's also so that it gives opportunities in a tougher market situation we continue to strengthen our position in this current environment.
-And as our Englishman in front of me we can say that Winston churches and never let the good crisis go to waste.
+So, coming into the outlook, We can say that demand is slightly slower, but our base business strategy digital range means we are asserting ourselves well in the current market.
+Even if the performance of our division is largely positive, there is a risk that, for example, current interest rate, weaker economic development will impact customers' investment.
+And we have already seen that.
+Whether that's going to continue or not, that we will see.
+Of course, geopolitical uncertainty is another one, but without large order backlog and our ability to increase our share of sales in the industry with good structural growth, we take a cautiously positive view of development in the coming quarters.
+Even if the outlook in our industry could be temporarily dampened by various external factors, the long-term potential remains.
+And in a world we've grown insight into damage that us two people, Nerman, with our leading position in industrial air filtration has a key role to play and a good potential for continued growth.
+So it's also so that it gives opportunities in a tougher market situation.
+We continue to strengthen our position in this current environment.
+And as Our Englishman in front of me can say that Winston Churchill said, never let a good crisis go to waste.
 It also opens up for good moves and strengthening of our position.
-So

 speaker

-some upcoming dates, the gear in report for 2024 will be released on the 13th of February next year.
-The in report Q1 will be on the 25th of April.
-The annual general meeting then four days after on the 29th of April.
+So, some upcoming dates.
+The year-end report for 2024 will be released on the 13th of February next year.
+The interim report Q1 will be on the 25th of April. the annual general meeting then four days after on the 29th of April.
 Q2 report will come out on the 15th of July and the Q3 report on the 23rd of October next year.
 Some dates for your calendars there.
-And with that, I think we can open up for any questioners that listeners may have.
+And with that, I think we can open up for any questions that listeners may have.

 speaker